mohammedhuzaif17/national_scaffolding/replit.md

 - **Typography:** Combination of Playfair Display for headings (elegant serif) and Poppins for body text and numerical values (clean sans-serif), creating a luxurious yet readable appearance with excellent hierarchy and professional feel.
 All numbers use professional Poppins font for clarity.
 - **Interactivity:** Smooth CSS transitions with premium animations including fade-in effects, scale transformations, gold glow effects on hover, elegant underline animations on navigation links, and subtle ripple effects on buttons.
 All animations are classy and refined, not flashy.
 - **Color Palette:** Deep Blue (#001d3d) gradient backgrounds, Gold highlights on interactive elements, white/cream content areas for elegant contrast, gold borders on premium cards and sections, and soft shadows with deep blue tints.
-- **User Flow:** Enhanced registration, unified login for admins and users, category-specific product browsing, session-based welcome popup with gold-bordered design appearing only for non-logged-in users with background blur effect (logged-in users bypass the popup), streamlined fabrication page with "View Details"-only workflow, and expandable Privacy Policy and Terms of Use sections in footer.
+- **User Flow:** Enhanced registration, unified login for admins and users, landing page displays National Scaffolding products directly with category filtering (Aluminium, H-Frames, Cuplock, Accessories), session-based welcome popup with gold-bordered design appearing only for non-logged-in users with background blur effect (logged-in users bypass the popup), streamlined fabrication page with "View Details"-only workflow, and expandable Privacy Policy and Terms of Use sections in footer.
 - **Product Customization:** Extensive use of dropdowns for product specifications (e.g., Aluminium scaffolding dimensions, H-Frame quantities with discount tiers, Cuplock requiring both vertical and ledger specifications).

 **Technical Implementations:**